The Ribbon

 Inside

-• — A note
+• — A short note explaining what to do

 This is how light travels.